basarat/typescript-book/docs/options/strictNullChecks.md

 }
 ```

-Not every member will provide theire age, so the `age` is an optional property.
+Not every member will provide their age, so the `age` is an optional property.
 It means the value of `age` will probably be `undefined`.

 `undefined` is the root of all evil.
 It always lead to runtime error.
 We are always easy to write some code that will probably throw `Error`: